hilalturkaslan/Class_2/README.md

-classification is a for do it ai study case
+classification is a for do make than ai study case